ThomPoppins/MERN-Enterprise-Search/README.md

 - [x] [MERNSTACK-244] Clean up everything `Book` related.
 - [x] [MERNSTACK-226] When you click somewhere else besides the dropdown menu, the dropdown should close in Navbar.jsx
 - [x] [MERNSTACK-246] Add useSnackbar notification after successful profile image upload.
+- [ ] [MERNSTACK-248] Get search results if companies match.
+- [ ] [MERNSTACK-250] Add `Industry` to `Company` registration form and edit form.
+- [ ] [MERNSTACK-251] Create a find route in the backend for finding results when using the search input on the homepage
+- [ ] [MERNSTACK-252] Filter search results from users that already are in a pending invite

 ## Technologies